neverstopbuilding/blog/src/_posts/2013-01-09-start-up-lessons-learned-salvador-briggman-of-crowdcrux.md

 ---
 layout: post
 title: "Start-Up Lessons Learned: Salvador Briggman of Crowdcrux"
-comments: true
-categories: [startups]
+category: management
+tags:  [startups, lean, minimum viable product, mvp, hireworx, crowdcrux]
+author: Sal Briggman
 ---

 Last year I was involved as the technical lead of a startup called LoyalCurve which has since folded.
 It was a very educational and fun experience, and some of the lessons learned are worth sharing.
 Our then intern, Sal Briggman, had these thoughts on the subject (the bolds are mine):

 > For me, LoyalCurve was an exciting and rewarding journey from day one.
 It was the exact startup experience that I was looking for and am proud to say I feel more capable, more knowledgeable, and better connected than I was seven months ago.
 Before LoyalCurve, I had 0 connections on LinkedIn and twitter, never really experienced door to door sales, and had a large fear of interpersonal communications in a sales context.
 In addition, I had never really talked with people in the US who were actually pursuing startups and working day and night to get products to market.

 > Since then, I have expanded my LinkedIn network to 500+ individuals, have 350 followers of my blog CrowdCrux, and am working every day on my first real startup (Hireworx), which has customers.
 In addition, I am over my fears of interpersonal sales.
 I feel grateful for all the opportunities that were extended to me ranging from attending networking events to having my product ideas valued and considered.
-More than anything, I enjoyed the collaborative yet indepenent atmosphere and the people I was working with.
+More than anything, I enjoyed the collaborative yet independent atmosphere and the people I was working with.

 > I also learned a tremendous amount about startups in general.
 I believe we were very good about:
 >